Wooden tomb model: First Intermediate Period and Middle Kingdom

 The First Intermediate Period models usually consisted of two or more human figures attached to a base in a scene.
 These scenes can depict a variety of tasks including food production, crafting and other modes of specialized work though boats remained popular through this period as well.

-Boats of this period continued to diversify with the introduction of a new type of curved river boat, as well as boats that modeled ceremonial boats relating to solar worship and funerary practices.
-Boats would often come in pairs representing the trips north and south that a body would take before reaching its final resting place.
+Most funerary models that survive today are from the Middle Kingdom, where not only the number of models but the variety of the models increased.
+Boats continued to diversify with the introduction of a new type of curved river boat, as well as boats that modeled ceremonial boats relating to solar worship and funerary practices.

-Most funerary models that survive today are from the Middle Kingdom, where not only the number of models increased but the variety of the models and what they depicted increased as well.
-These models could be found in many areas of the burial such as the tomb chapel, floor niches and shafts, or in the burial chamber, a good example of this variety can be seen in the tomb of Nakhti at Asyut.
+Models in the Middle Kingdom could be found in many areas of the burial such as the tomb chapel, floor niches and shafts, or in the burial chamber.
 Models found in the burial chamber were orientated to the cardinal directions and coffin, and could be found both on top of the coffin and on the floor beside it.
-Most of the models are three-dimensional representations of common scenes that are found on tomb chapel walls.
-For example, granaries are found depicted on southern walls of Old Kingdom tomb chambers and as well as on the foot ends of Middle Kingdom coffins.
-Examples of the variety of models that can be found from these periods can be seen in the slideshow below.Some of the best known are the twenty-four wooden models that come from the tomb of Meketre (TT280), which are now found in the Egyptian Museum in Cairo and Metropolitan Museum of Art in New York City.
+Boats would often come in pairs of rowing and sailing boats, representing both a trip north and south.
+Most of the models shared themes with scenes that are found on contemporary tomb chapel walls and coffins.
+For example, granaries are found depicted on southern walls of tomb chambers, particularly in the Old Kingdom, and as well as on the foot ends of Middle Kingdom coffins.

+Some of the best known are the twenty-four wooden models that come from the tomb of Meketre (TT280), which are now found in the Egyptian Museum in Cairo and Metropolitan Museum of Art in New York City.
 The largest collection of models were found in Tomb 10A of Djehutynakht and his wife, also called Djehutynakht, at Dayr al-Barshā by the 1915 the Harvard University-Boston Museum of Fine Arts excavation which included "some 58 model boats and nearly three dozen models of daily life."
 These models are now at the Boston Museum of Fine Arts.

 Late Middle Kingdom and New Kingdom

 During the reign of Senusret III, the use of wooden models in tombs declines and are no longer found.
-However, frequently included in discussions of Middle Kingdom models are several model boats have been found in New Kingdom royal burials, most notably the burial of Tutankhamun.
+However, frequently included in discussions of Middle Kingdom models are several model boats that have been found in New Kingdom royal burials, most notably the burial of Tutankhamun.
 Tutankhamun's flotilla included thirty-five boats.
 Other notable New Kingdom models are the boats of Queen Aahotep at Dra Abu el-Naga which includes one made of gold with silver figures and another made entirely of silver.